Banata

 Cloudflare Pages

-1. Set up a Cloudflare Pages project
+1. Create a Cloudflare Pages project.

-2. Configure the same environment variables
+2. Set the same environment variables listed above.

 3. Build command: next build